2017 Online Entry Form

 FLORA MacDONALD'S FANCY - A step dance primarily for ladies that honors a heroine of the second Jacobite rebellion who provided assistance in Prince Charles’ escape to Skye in 1746.
 Music: "The Last Measure Prince Charlie Danced with Flora MacDonald" and "Wha’ll be King but Charlie".
 (Neither of which ever happened) Flora MacDonald’s Fancy is named for the woman who smuggled Bonnie Prince Charlie, disguised as a maid, to Skye after the 1745 battle of Culloden Mor.

 IRISH JIG - (Scottish parody of a non-existent "traditional" Irish dance).
-A popular comedic dance, with lots of fun steps with humorous names such as Donnybrook, cross and clip-heels, step-triple shuffle and "Di’el on the run".
+A popular comedic dance, with lots of fun steps with humorous names such as Donnybrook, cross and clip-heels, chase and "Di’el on the run".
 Enjoyable to dance once inhibitions have been overcome.

 Shortbread Competition | Tug O War